hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

 real-world mispricing: the convergence times are uncertain and the mispricing can diverge arbitrarily far from its mean prior to convergence.

-The optimal trading strategies we derive are self-financing and can be interpreted as the optimal trading rules for a fund which is not subject to withdrawals but also cannot raise additional assets (i.e. a closed-end fund).
+The optimal trading strategies derived are self-financing and can be interpreted as the optimal trading rules for a fund which is not subject to withdrawals but also cannot raise additional assets (i.e. a closed-end fund).
 The dynamics of the optimal allocation to the arbitrage opportunity are driven by two factors: the necessity of maintaining wealth (equity) above zero and the proximity